pokt-network/docs/paths/node-runner/zero-to-node/pocket-config.md

     ```
     0001
     ```
-- Enter the URL of the network identifier:
+- Enter the URL of the network identifier.
+Use `http://127.0.0.1:8081/` if you're not running a validator node:
     ```
     http://127.0.0.1:8082/
     ```
-    {% hint style="info" %}
-    Use `http://127.0.0.1:8081/` if you're not running a validator node.
-    {% endhint %}

 When you're prompted to add another chain, enter `n` for now.